What is the Secret to Brewing the Perfect Cup of Coffee?

 How to Make the Perfect Cup of Coffee:

-We all have one of "those friends" who is the self professed "coffee snob", (aka "expert") and they preach to heavens that the spoon needs stand up by itself in the cup because the coffee has to be "intensely strong to be good."
+We all have one of "those friends" who is the self professed "coffee snob", (aka "expert") and they preach to heavens that the spoon needs stand up by itself in the cup because the coffee has to be "intensely strong to be the perfect cup of coffee."
 But does it really?

 Or perhaps it's you who have the undying need for a "strong cup of coffee" in the morning to get the hitch out of your giddy-up and get your day started.
 So you trot off to your favorite Bodum French Press, Chemex Pour Over or the trust dusty drip coffee maker, or fancy schmancy espresso machine, and start piling in a truckload of extra beans or grounds.
 But why?
 Is it because you think it will get you a better tasting cup of coffee? or perhaps a bigger jolt of caffeine boost?

 The truth is more coffee, doesn't mean a better, stronger, or more caffeinated cup of coffee.